pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 Window functions can do more than aggregation.
 They can also be seen as an operation within a group.
 If for instance you want to `sort` the values within a `group`, you can write `col("value").sort().over("group")` and voila, sorted by group.

-Let's see filter out some rows to make this more clear.
+Let's filter out some rows to make this more clear.

 ```python
 {{#include ../examples/expressions/window_group_1.py:4:}}